juliaying26/PrincetonCodenames/readme.md

 Backend:

+- Open a terminal for the backend.
 - `cd backend`.
 - Run `pip install -r requirements.txt`.
 - Run `python game.py` to start the backend (Flask) server.

 Frontend:

-- Open a new terminal.
+- Keep the backend terminal running and open a new terminal for the frontend.
 - `cd frontend`.
 - Run `npm install` (make sure you are in `frontend`).
 This will install a `node_modules` folder inside `frontend` which is not and should not be pushed to repo.
 - Run `npm run dev` to start the frontend (Vite) server.